Nkadankwa/blog/nkadankwablog/content/posts/ninthpost.md

 title = 'Hosting My First Local AI: The Ollama Experiment'
 +++

-Just like I mentioned in my previous post, I’m currently using Docker Desktop as my “temporary” setup environment until I get my main machine back.
-Since the installation was already done, I decided it was finally time to move on to something more exciting.

-The first idea that came to mind was hosting an AI model locally.
-In the long run, one of my goals is to have my own personal AI assistant—something that can understand my workflow, help me organize my ideas, and run completely offline.
-Naturally, that meant I had to start by figuring out how to host AI models myself.

-So, I began researching.
+Docker Desktop had become my temporary lab while I waited for my main machine.
+Once the basics were working, I wanted to try something more ambitious: hosting an AI model locally.

+The long-term idea is a private assistant that can fit into my workflow, help organise ideas, and run without depending entirely on a cloud service.
+Before I could build toward that, I needed to understand the local-model options and the trade-offs behind them.

 ## 🔍 The Research Phase ##